ysyk2021/building-trust-in-virtual-teams-through-effective-communication-and-accountability/src/chapter-1-3.md

-# Brief History of Remote Work and Trust

 In this chapter, we will explore the fascinating history of remote work and its relationship with trust.
 We will delve into how remote work has evolved over time and the crucial role that effective communication and accountability play in building trust within virtual teams.